-Bakery style muffins are extra tall, extremely moist, and topped with plenty of crumbly streusel on the top.
-They’re a great way to kick start any morning, and they are part of what makes today’s oatmeal muffins recipe so very special!.
+Cranberry muffins are tall, bakery style, moist muffins topped with plenty of crumbly oat streusel on the top.
+This heart healthy muffins recipe a great way to kick start any morning.

-This cranberry streusel oatmeal muffins recipe is part of a sponsored post for Collective Bias and their client, Quaker.
-As always, all thoughts are opinions are my own.
+This cranberry muffins recipe is part of a sponsored post for Collective Bias and their client, Quaker.

 It’s been unseasonably cold and snowy already this month, so I’m stocking up on ingredients I need to bake lots of holiday treats.
 Turning on holiday music to jam with during marathon baking sessions is one of the things that gets me through the long Wisconsin winters.
 Eating a nutritious breakfast every morning is another thing that helps to elevate my mood.